dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ## Factor: Lists compatible hardware

 Some tools are capable of working with a variety of media and their associated hardware (e.g., floppy drives, optical drives), and some are designed for specific media.
 Some may not work properly or at all with certain types of hardware.
-Similarly, some tools are designed to work exclusively with files on external media, as opposed to logical files on your own filesystem (e.g., a directory of files on your Desktop).
+Similarly, some tools are designed to work exclusively with files on external media, as opposed to logical files on your own file system (e.g., a directory of files on your Desktop).
 If the tool lists its hardware compatibilities (or incompatibilities), it is easier to take into consideration the specific purpose of the tool when determining if it fits your needs.

 Some types of hardware require additional tools called device drivers to facilitate communication between the hardware and the operating system.
 Installing these may require administrative permissions, which is another detail to keep in mind.
 Some pieces of hardware will also require other hardware, like adapters, in order to properly interface with the host computer.